Mann & Wife: Development and production

 Bounce TV announced the series in May 2014 with the series set to premiere in the winter of 2015.
 Production began in November 2014.

-Bounce TV and Bobbcat Productions were in a legal battle over the Mann's in November 2014.
-When co-creator Roger M. Bobb pitched the series in February 2014, Bobbcat Productions also announced a reality series featuring the couple to air on BET.
-Since, Bobbcat Productions has found a way to honor both series and the series premiered as scheduled on April 7, 2015.
+Bounce TV and Bobbcat Films were in a legal battle over the Mann's in November 2014.
+When co-creator Roger M. Bobb pitched the series in February 2014, Bobbcat also announced a reality series featuring the couple to air on BET.
+Since, Bobbcat has found a way to honor both series and the series premiered as scheduled on April 7, 2015.